 GBI special agent describes long night after Centerville officer shot

-"He's going to be OK," said Andrews, who was at the hospital where Mashuga underwent surgery.
+"He's going to be OK," Councilman Cameron Andrews texted.
 "God is good."

 Law enforcement officers from multiple agencies converged after the officer-down call went out over the police radio.
 Police blocked part of Church Street, which is T-boned by Vanessa Drive.
-Jeanette Place is located off Vanessa Drive.
-Meanwhile, Mashuga's partner drove the wounded officer to meet an ambulance.
+Jeanett Place is located off Vanessa Drive.

-Tactical teams from both the Houston County Sheriff's Office and the Warner Robins Police Department were on scene.
-A hostage negotiator made repeated attempts to talk to Baggett throughout the long standoff.
+Tactical teams from both the Houston County Sheriff's Office and the Warner Robins Police Department are on scene.
+A hostage negotiator has made repeated attempts to talk to Baggett throughout the long standoff.

 Shots could be heard being fired shortly before midnight.
-Gunfire was exchanged multiple times throughout the night and early morning, Sheriff Cullen Talton said.
+Gunfire was exchanged multiple times throughout the night and early morning, Talton said.

-A Georgia State Patrol helicopter flew overhead, and a GBI bomb robot was brought in an attempt to get "eyes" on Baggett inside the home.
+A Georgia State Patrol helicopter was flown overhead.
+A GBI bomb robot was brought in an attempt to get "eyes" on Baggett inside the home.